randyla78/Chess-Engine/README.md

 # chess-engine
-Can be visited at _
+Can be visited at http://chessflask.pythonanywhere.com/chess.
-Chess engine and tic-tac-toe bot - created in python and javascript, uses flask framework.
+Both the chess engine and tic-tac-toe bot were created in python and javascript, uses flask framework.
 Both engines use different implementations of the minimax function